ppaez/pyramid_tutorial_maintain/README.rst

 Organization
 ============

-The tutorial user documentation in HTML, PDF, epub format is produced from two sets of files:
+The tutorial user documentation in HTML, PDF, epub format is generated by `Sphinx`__ from two sets of files:

   - Source files.
 They constitute the wiki web application being developed.
 Most files start from a `Pyramid`